SpartanJ/ecode/docs/autocomplete.md

 The auto-complete plugin supports user and project snippets using the VS Code JSON/JSONC snippet file format.
 See the [user-defined snippets documentation](snippets.md) for file locations, syntax, variables, examples, and current compatibility limitations.
+Applicable snippets can also be searched through the Universal Locator's **Insert Snippet** provider (`sn `).